 Enforcement of ZEV Requirements.

-Audit of Records.
-A manufacturer must make records of vehicle sales into California available to the Executive Officer within 30 days of a request for audit to verify the accuracy of the reported information.
-Submitting incorrect information, or failing to submit required information, is a separate violation of this section for each incorrect or omitted statement for which violators shall be subject to penalty.
+Submitting incorrect information, or failing to submit required information, is a violation of this section for which violators are subject to penalty.
+Each incorrect or omitted statement in a submission to the Executive Officer is a separate violation of this section.

 Incorrect information.
 If the Executive Officer finds that any ZEV or PHEV value was obtained based on incorrect information, the value will be deemed invalid.